 Data sharing agreements

-To reduce response burden, Statistics Canada has entered into data sharing agreements with provincial ministries of health, the "Institut de la Statistique du Québec", Health Canada and the Public Health Agency of Canada, who have agreed to keep the data confidential and use them only for statistical purposes.
-Statistics Canada will only share data from this survey with those organizations that have demonstrated a requirement to use the data.
+To reduce respondent burden, Statistics Canada has entered into data sharing agreements with provincial ministries of health, the "Institut de la Statistique du Québec", Health Canada and the Public Health Agency of Canada, who have agreed to keep the data confidential and use them only for statistical purposes.